openmrs/openmrs-contrib-ansible-docker-compose/README.md

   Follow more details on the README file.

 ## Deploying a new docker-compose application to our infrastructure

-  - Make sure all the docker images come from dockerhub (Use <https://hub.docker.com/u/openmrs/> for our own images).
-  - Make sure every image created by you has some CI or an automated build to deploy a certain tag to dockerhub.
+### Process
+  - Create a branch/fork of this repository.
   - Create a subfolder in <https://github.com/openmrs/openmrs-contrib-ansible-docker-compose/tree/master/files>
   for your application.
-  - Add docker-compose and any relevant files there.
+All files required by your application, including `docker-compose.yaml` file will live there.
+  - Create a pull request and notify the infrastructure team (telegram or talk).
+  Let us know which DNS name you'd like to use.
+  - Infrastructure team will merge the pull request, add passwords and secrets, configure deployment of newer versions of the image, and deploy a server.

+  _Note: while you are can deploy new versions of the application without infrastructure team involvement, changes to docker-compose files will need to be done by us._

+### Guidelines
+ Your docker-compose file needs to follow the following rules:

+  - All the docker images should come from dockerhub (Use <https://hub.docker.com/u/openmrs/> for our own images).
+  You cannot build an image from this repository.
+  - Docker images should have CI or an automated build to deploy to dockerhub.
+  - Pay a lot of attention your image tags.
+As soon as an image is pushed to dockerhub, deployment will be automatically started.
+So it's recommended to have an image tag per server deployed (e.g. 'stg' and 'prd', instead of using latest).
+  - Docker images should _never_ contain passwords and secrets hardcoded.
+  Always allow secrets to be overridden by environment variables.
-  You should have a README file and healthchecks.
+  - Add a README file.
+  - Add healthchecks to all docker containers.
   (use docker 1.12+ and docker-compose 1.10+ to have this feature).
-  The docker-compose file should work, and it should allow all credentials to be overridden by environment variables.
-  Make sure to expose a port which is not already exposed on the docker host.
+  - Expose the port which should be called from the web interface.
   - If you want to persist docker volumes between deployments, make sure to create a `deploy.env` file with the following content:

   `DESTROY_VOLUMES=false`

   By default, volumes are destroyed on every deployment.

-  - Create a pull request.